Day Programs

 For more information about Adult Day Services at Betty’s Farm, contact Jerry Hunt at jhunt@bittersweetfarms.org.

-Whitehouse is home to Bittersweet’s oldest and largest Day Program, boasting seven unique program areas.
-Participants engage in many different kinds of work based on their individual goals and interests, ranging from groundskeeping to art.
+Whitehouse is home to Bittersweet’s oldest and largest Day Program, boasting several unique program areas.
+Participants engage in many different kinds of programming based on their individual goals and interests, ranging from groundskeeping to art.
 Bittersweet’s farmstead model brings together this diverse array of experiences, which fosters participants’ independence all while promoting the interdependent sustainability of the farmstead itself.
-Learn more about each program area below!
+Learn more about our therapeutic program opportunities below!

 Gardens

 Participants in the Gardens program are involved in every step of the year-round process of growing vegetables in our three greenhouses and five hoop houses.
 Preparation for the growing season begins in the winter, with soil preparation, container sanitization and preparation, and seeding.
-Throughout our extended growing season in the spring, summer, and fall, participants assist with transplanting, weeding, watering, and harvesting vegetables for sale.
+Throughout our extended growing season in the spring, summer, and fall, participants assist with transplanting, weeding, watering, and harvesting vegetables.

 Gardening has been part of life at Bittersweet since our founding in 1983.
 Individuals with autism benefit from tasks with clearly defined steps and measurable progress, such as the plant life cycle from seed to harvest.
-Additionally, gardening provides ample opportunities for fine and gross motor skill development, vocational skill development for individuals working toward community employment, and immense therapeutic benefits for all.
+Additionally, gardening provides ample opportunities for fine and gross motor skill development, life skill development, and immense therapeutic benefits for all.

 Animal Care

-Working with the animals provides countless therapeutic benefits as well as job skill development opportunities for the individuals who work in the Barn.
-The Barn is also a central part of the farmstead ecosystem!
-The animals enjoy excess vegetables from Gardens and provide the Creative Arts program with wool for weaving.
+Working with the animals provides countless therapeutic benefits as well as skill development opportunities for the individuals who work in the Barn.
+The Barn is also a central part of the farmstead ecosystem, with the animals enjoying excess veggies grown in Gardens.

 Creative Arts

-The Creative Arts program provides educational, therapeutic, and vocational opportunities to artists with autism.
+The Creative Arts program provides educational and therapeutic opportunities for artists with autism.
 Art is a crucial vehicle for self-expression and anxiety reduction for individuals on the autism spectrum.
 The Bittersweet Creative Arts studio boasts space for drawing and painting, looms for weaving, and kilns to fire ceramics and fused glass art.
 Weaving is a hallmark of the Creative Arts program at Bittersweet, it uses a unique combination of cross-body motion and gross motor skills, which is immensely beneficial to individuals with autism.
-In addition to weaving with wool from the Barn, the Creative Arts program uses reclaimed nature items and recycled/upcycled supplies in keeping with our sustainable farmstead model.
+The Creative Arts program prides itself on sustainability, using reclaimed nature items and recycled/upcycled supplies in keeping with our farmstead model.

 Groundskeeping

-With 80 acres of farmland at our Whitehouse location, there is plenty of mowing and landscaping to be done!
-Participants in the Groundskeeping program maintain the farmstead grounds in all seasons, preparing flower beds in the spring, mowing in the summer, raking in the fall, shoveling in the winter, and much more.
+With 80 acres of farmland at our Whitehouse location, there is plenty of work to be done!
+Participants in the Groundskeeping program maintain the farmstead grounds in all seasons, preparing flower beds in the spring, raking in the fall, shoveling in the winter, and much more.
 The Groundskeeping team also cuts and hauls wood to fill the wood-burning stove in Gardens, which heats the greenhouses during the cold months.

 Make a gift to support the Day Programs at Bittersweet.